 - Set the aggregator to

-data and if the Period is set to
+points.
+If the alignment period is set to

 10 minutes, then the chart

-contains 6 data points.
-However, if you configure the chart to display 1 week
+However, if you now configure the chart to display one week of data, then there

 Aligner in the API reference.